 What is engorgement in horses?

-It is a swelling at the level of one or more limbs located more generally at the level of the fetlock and/or the cannon but it can extend from the base of the foot to the hock.
-This is an edema (infiltration of interstitial fluid) which is localized at the level of the limb due to the effect of gravity.
-The causes are varied but the most common is a lack of venous return or caused by inflammation.
+It is a localized swelling at the level of one or more limbs, more generally at the level of the fetlock and/or the cannon, but it can extend from the base of the foot to the hock.
+It is an edema (infiltration of interstitial fluid) which is localized at the level of the limb by the effect of gravity.
+The causes are varied, but the most common is a lack of venous return or caused by inflammation.

-- The lack of movement does not allow blood to circulate correctly from the foot to the rest of the body, which causes symmetrical edema of the hind limbs or, more rarely, all 4 limbs.
-You just need to walk the horse for around twenty minutes to see an improvement.
+- Lack of movement does not allow blood to circulate properly from the foot to the rest of the body, which causes symmetrical edema of the hind limbs or, more rarely, all four limbs.
+It is enough to walk the horse for about twenty minutes to see an improvement.

-- Engorgement caused by an infection is a serious condition that should not be neglected called LYMPHANGITIS.
-The inflammation is caused by a germ that causes infection and inflammation of the lymphatic tissue.
+- Engorgement caused by infection is a serious condition that should not be neglected called LYMPHANGITIS.
+The inflammation is due to a germ that causes infection and inflammation of the lymphatic tissue.
 You should contact your veterinarian quickly.

-- Engorgement caused by inflammation of the tendons: tendinitis or fetlock sprain.
-Diffuse localized and asymmetrical edema of the limbs is observed.
+- Engorgement caused by inflammation of the tendons: tendonitis or fetlock sprain.
+There is localized and asymmetrical diffuse edema of the limbs.
 Possible appearance after trauma, a fall, unsuitable work, etc. associated with lameness.

-Care depends on the cause of the engorgement.
-For the most common cause which is the lack of movement causing engorgement of two or four limbs following edema not requiring a veterinary visit: the horse must be walked, cold showers, the application of clay, rest strips (for horses living in boxes and limit the time for laying the rest strips to a few hours as well as knowing how to correctly install the rest strips so as not to risk injuring the animal).
-“A visit to your equine osteopath can help verify that good mobility and general circulation throughout the horse's body.
-Movement being the key: allow him to spend as many hours as possible outside his box walking and grazing.”
+Treatment depends on the cause of the engorgement.
+For the most common cause, which is lack of movement causing engorgement of two or four limbs following edema that does not require a veterinary visit: the horse must be walked, cold showers, clay applied, rest bandages (for horses living in boxes, the time the rest bandages are applied must be limited to a few hours and the rest bandages must be correctly applied so as not to risk injuring the animal).
+"A visit to your equine osteopath can help to check that the horse has good mobility and general circulation throughout its body.
+Movement is key: allow it to spend as many hours as possible outside its box walking and grazing."

 _ Quinta de Lourel and SVOA